CrowdStrike/ember-toucan-styles/README.md

   ```

-5. Create a button to toggle the theme
+5. Create a button to toggle the theme.
   ```bash
   # In your terminal
   ember g theme-toggle -gc
   ```

-6. Add code to theme-toggle to toggle the theme (and to observe that the theme is toggling)
+6. Add code to theme-toggle to toggle the theme (and to observe that the theme is toggling).
+  Today, Toucan only supports light and dark mode, so this toggle will flip bteween the light theme and dark theme.
   ```js
   // app/components/theme-toggle.js
   import Component from '@glimmer/component';